yajra/laravel-datatables-docs/upgrade.md

 <a name="v5-to-v6"></a>
 ## Upgrading from v5.x to v6.x

+> [!NOTE]
+> This section is kept for historical reference when upgrading from v5.

 1. Change all occurrences of `yajra\Datatables` to `Yajra\Datatables`
 2. Remove `Datatables` facade registration